Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Getting Drunk at the La Calle Pub

-I said I wouldn’t drink on this trip but after asking for zero alcohol beer and being left disappointed I decided I would brave it and just have a normal beer.
-I should have known what would happen here – I had 1 and this led to 8 I think it was.
+I said I wouldn’t drink on this trip but after asking for zero alcohol beer at the La Calle Pub and getting the “sorry we don’t understand English treatment” I reluctantly decided I would brave it and just have a normal beer.

 Spending Money I Didn’t Want To Spend

-Getting Stuck out In The Rain
+Getting Stuck In The Rain Outside My Hostel

 Travelling To My Hostel In Petra